Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

 \subsection{The $\lambda$-width of a term}

-Let us recall that $lambda$-width of a term is the maximal number of incomparable binding lambdas in the term.
-In the following proposition we show that $lambda$- width of typical lambda terms is small.
+Let us recall that $\lambda$-width of a term is the maximum number of incomparable binding lambdas in the term.
+In the following proposition we show that $\lambda$-width of typical $\lambda$-terms is small.